 All of these items are easier said than done, but it helps to have reminders and encouragement when you’re stuck in a rut of fear.
 What are some steps you take to overcome the fear of failure?

 I'm a South Georgia girl making strides in the world with big dreams and a heart to serve others!
-I'm a wife and mama of two awesome kiddos working a full time job of ambition.
 I'm the champion of planning, organization, and being a perfectionist (hello, type one ennegram.)
 I'm really glad you're here!